 - Draft of Paper #1 Due.
 Bring a copy to class and post a copy to the discussion board in the "Paper #1: Draft" forum.
-(20 points) - The draft will be assessed according to the following scale: 20 points for a full draft with works cited, 15 for 4 pages without a works cited, 10 for 3 pages, 5 for 2 pages, and 2 for 1 page. - We will go over the midterm exam essay options.
+(20 points) - The draft will be assessed according to the following scale: 20 points for a full draft with works cited, 15 for 4 pages without a works cited, 10 for 3 pages, 5 for 2 pages, and 2 for 1 page. - If you had an accommodations letter sent to me, please send me an email to remind me that you will need extra time on the midterm exam on October 14th so I can make arrangements.